We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 1. Identify support and resistance levels

-Identifying key support and resistance levels is the main use of the Fibonacci retracement overlay.
-Support and resistance levels form the basis of hundreds of trading strategies, from extremely simple to complex.
-They can provide valuable insight into human psychology and sentiment for a particular cryptocurrency.
+The main use of the Fibonacci retracement overlay is identifying key support and resistance levels.
+These levels form the basis of hundreds of trading strategies, from extremely simple to complex.
+They can also provide valuable insight into human psychology and sentiment for a particular cryptocurrency.

 Support and resistance levels are built on the idea that no market trend is 100% linear – there will be points where buyers or sellers start to lose faith in the trend and start buying or selling.